 Vandalism is defined as willful or malicious destruction of any property as well as misappropriation or stealing of school property.
 Perpetrators will make restitution for damages at cost of material and labor.
-Se notificará a los padres.
+Los padres serán notificados.
 In School Suspension, or External Suspension, of up to five days may be imposed.
 A Superintendent's Hearing may be initiated.
 Acts of vandalism may be referred to law enforcement authorities in addition to school discipline.
 Restitution is mandatory.